vallis/synthlisa/README.txt

 [we need to tell "spect" the sampling timestep 0.1 (s), and the number of periods (here 32) that the signal should be divided into to compute the averaged spectrum].
-The result is a 2D Numeric array, where each element is a pair of frequency (in seconds), and noise density (in 1/Hertz).
+The result is a 2D numpy array, where each element is a pair of frequency (in seconds), and noise density (in 1/Hertz).